CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/data-types/email/emailmessagebodyformat.md

 | Use an enum expression | `EmailMessageBodyFormat.Text` | `EmailMessageBodyFormat.Text`| Expression |  |
 | Use an enum expression | `EmailMessageBodyFormat.Html` | `EmailMessageBodyFormat.Html`| Expression |  |

-A `EmailMessageBodyFormat` can also be created using the Literal Editor by filling in the necessary values for the following properties:
+An `EmailMessageBodyFormat` can also be created using the Literal Editor by selecting the desired option from the dropdown list containing the range of options.

-...
+### Convert EmailMessageBodyFormat to Text

 ### Property Editor Support